scara/caddy-pathinfo-tests/README.md

    - `/index.php/some%20%20whitespaces`

 ## Usage
-To setup the 3 web server just fire the Compose:
+To setup the 5 web server instances just fire the Compose:
 ``` bash
 $ docker-compose up -d
 ```